-(FTP/SFTP) Send an arbitrary command to the remote FTP or SFTP server.
-Quote commands are sent BEFORE the transfer is taking place (just after the initial PWD command in an FTP transfer, to be exact).
+(FTP) Send an arbitrary command to the remote FTP server.
+Quote commands are sent BEFORE the transfer is taking place (just after the initial PWD command to be exact).
 To make commands take place after a successful transfer, prefix them with a dash '-'.
-To make commands get sent after libcurl has changed working directory, just before the transfer command(s), prefix the command with '+' (this is only supported for FTP).
-You may specify any number of commands.
+To make commands get sent after libcurl has changed working directory, just before the transfer command(s), prefix the command with '+'.
+You may specify any amount of commands.
 If the server returns failure for one of the commands, the entire operation will be aborted.
-You must send syntactically correct FTP commands as RFC959 defines to FTP servers, or one of the following commands (with appropriate arguments) to SFTP servers: chgrp, chmod, chown, ln, mkdir, rename, rm, rmdir, symlink.
+You must send syntactically correct FTP commands as RFC959 defines.